-Use of PwC's services for engagements other than audit and assurance is restricted in accordance with the Consolidated Entity's Auditor Independence Policy.
-It is the Consolidated Entity's policy to seek competitive tenders for all major advisory projects and all non-audit services provided by PwC have been approved in accordance with its Auditor Independence Policy.
+Use of PwC's services for engagements other than audit is restricted in accordance with the Consolidated Entity's Audit and Assurance Independence Policy.
+It is the Consolidated Entity's policy to seek competitive tenders for all major advisory projects and all non-audit services provided by PwC have been approved in accordance with its Audit and Assurance Independence Policy.

-Comparative information has been restated to conform to the presentation in the current year.
-Prior period includes additional fees of \$1,680 thousand (2020: \$5,603 thousand) for PwC Australia and \$4,497 thousand (2020: \$2,049 thousand) for network firms of PwC Australia that related to the year ended 31 March 2021 but were incurred during the 2022 financial year.
+(1) Comparative information has been restated to conform to the presentation in the current year.

-Other statutory assurance services include audit of Australian Financial Services license requirements and other due diligence activities including comfort letters on debt issuance (3)
+Prior period includes additional fees of \$1,955 thousand (2021: \$1,680 thousand) for PwC Australia and \$2,187 thousand (2021: \$4,497 thousand) for network firms of PwC Australia that related to the year ended 31 March 2022 but were incurred during the 2023 financial year.

-programmes, generally performed by the auditor of the Consolidated Entity.
-(4) Other assurance services consist of engagements in relation to an audit that are not the direct audit or review of financial reports.
-These services include engagements required under prudential standards, accounting advice, certifications, due diligence, and reviews of controls and other agreed upon procedures.
+Audit related to the year ended of Match 2022 but were incurred uning the 2023 infanctary ear.
+Audit related services consist of assurance and related services traditionally performed by the independent external auditor of the Consolidated Entity.
+While in addition to their statutory audit role, these services are consistent with the role of the external auditor and include statutory assurance and other assurance services such as engagements required under regulatory, prudential, legislative or financing programmes as well as reviews requested by regulators and other agreed upon procedures.
+An additional amount of \$21,295 thousand in 2022 (2021: \$14,327 thousand) was paid or payable to PricewaterhouseCoopers as fees for audit services for Macquarie-managed (3)

-(5) An additional amount of \$14,327 thousand in 2021 (2020: \$13,612 thousand) was paid or payable to PricewaterhouseCoopers as fees for audit services for Macquarie managed funds that are not a part of the Consolidated Entity.
+(4) funds that are not a part of the Consolidated Entity.